CSIRO Purchase Order terms and conditions for supply of Goods and/or Services

 (e) is or becomes public knowledge other than by breach of the Contract or any other confidentiality obligations; or

-(f) either party has independently developed or acquired which written evidence supports.
+(f) either party has independently developed or acquired.

-9.2 Neither party, its employees, agents and sub-contractors must disclose or make public any Confidential Information of the other party without the prior approval in writing of that party.
+9.2 Neither party, its employees, agents, and sub-contractors must disclose or make public any Confidential Information of the other party without the prior approval in writing of that party except in accordance with this Contract, if required to do so by law or a stock exchange, or as strictly required in relation to legal proceedings relating to this Contract.

 (a) to the extent required by law or by a lawful requirement of any government or governmental body, authority or agency having authority over CSIRO;

-(c) for public accountability reasons, including a request for information by parliament or a parliamentary committee;
+(b) for public accountability reasons, including a request for information by parliament or a parliamentary committee

-9.5 This clause will survive the end of the Contract.
+9.4 This clause will survive the end of the Contract for a period of 7 years.

 10.1 In providing the Goods and/or Services, the Supplier must comply, and ensure that its officers, employees, agents and subcontractors comply, with the Privacy Act 1988 (Cth) and not do anything which, if done by CSIRO, would breach an Australian Privacy Principle as defined in that Act.
 The Supplier will notify CSIRO if it becomes aware that it may be required to disclose Personal Information by law or to the Australian Information Commissioner.